FedeDP/assignment/README.md

 I tried to be as generic as possible.
 I therefore used a singly linked list to store data.
 Linked list is completely initialized using a double pointer (a pointer to the head of the list), as i wanted code quality to be as high as possible.
 Double pointer linked list allocation is delegated to its own function; this way it is way more extensible.
-Note that linked list is not mandatory for this exercise, even less storing the [struct tm](https://github.com/FedeDP/assignment/blob/master/assignment.c#L25) inside it.
+Note that linked list is not needed for the purpose of this exercise, even less storing the [struct tm](https://github.com/FedeDP/assignment/blob/master/assignment.c#L25) inside it.
 In fact, i could have read from file and compute mean impedance on the fly.
 But again, i think storing data helps extensibility for future uses.

 Moreover, i had to find a proper way to map our options.conf variables to needed parameters.